Shopify/theme-scripts/packages/theme-cart/README.md

 ### clearItems()

 Removes all items from the cart.
-Returns a promise which resolves with the updated [cart state](https://help.shopify.com/en/themes/development/getting-started/using-ajax-api#get-cart).
+Returns a promise which fulfills with the updated [cart state](https://help.shopify.com/en/themes/development/getting-started/using-ajax-api#get-cart).

 ```js
 cart.clearItems().then(state => {